Comparison of Unicode encodings

 This article compares Unicode encodings in two types of environments: 8-bit clean environments, and environments that forbid the use of byte values with the high bit set.
 Originally, such prohibitions allowed for links that used only seven data bits, but they remain in some standards, so some standard-conforming software must generate messages that comply with the restrictions.
-The Standard Compression Scheme for Unicode and the Binary Ordered Compression for Unicode are excluded from the comparison tables because it is difficult to simply quantify their size.
+The Standard Compression Scheme for Unicode and the Binary Ordered Compression for Unicode are excluded from the comparison tables because it is difficult to simply quantify their size!

 Compatibility issues

 A UTF-8 file that contains only ASCII characters is identical to an ASCII file.
 Legacy programs can generally handle UTF-8-encoded files, even if they contain non-ASCII characters.
 For instance, the C printf function can print a UTF-8 string because it only looks for the ASCII '%' character to define a formatting string.
 All other bytes are printed unchanged.

 UTF-16 and UTF-32 are incompatible with ASCII files, and thus require Unicode-aware programs to display, print, and manipulate them even if the file is known to contain only characters in the ASCII subset.
 Because they contain many zero bytes, character strings representing such files cannot be manipulated by common null-terminated string handling logic.
 (Note: ASCII software not using null characters to terminate strings would handle UTF-16 and UTF-32 encoded files correctly (such files, if containing only ASCII-subset characters, would appear as normal ASCII padded with null characters), but such software is not common.)
 The prevalence of string handling using this logic means that, even in the context of UTF-16 systems such as Windows and Java, UTF-16 text files are not commonly used.
 Rather, older 8-bit encodings such as ASCII or ISO-8859-1 are still used, forgoing Unicode support entirely, or UTF-8 is used for Unicode.
-One rare counter-example is the "strings" file introduced in Mac OS X 10.3 Panther, which is used by applications to look up internationalized versions of messages.
-By default, this file is encoded in UTF-16, with "files encoded using UTF-8 ... not guaranteed to work."

 XML is conventionally encoded as UTF-8, and all XML processors must at least support UTF-8 and UTF-16.